I was adopted. I always knew I was adopted so it was never a thing. I was always happy.

 Back in those days, when my birth mother got pregnant, they shipped her off.
 Nobody talked about it.
 But it had always bothered her sister, my aunt.

 I met my aunt, and she is a devout Catholic and was so thrilled that I had been raised Catholic.
 She had been to Medjugorje and started talking about it.
 When I first met her, she was coming again to Medjugorje.
-She just has talked about it so much, I was like, “I need to go.”
+She, along with her daughter, my sweet cousin Amy, had been to Medjugorje and they started talking about it.
+I was like, “I need to go.”

 I have three daughters.
 I would like them all to come.
 A year ago, I was only going to bring one, and I prayed about which one, and it was Katie, my oldest.